ALTIBASE/Documents/Manuals/Altibase_trunk/eng/iSQL_Eng.md

 ALTER SYSTEM SET TRCLOG_DETAIL_PREDICATE = 1;
 ```

 If this property is set to 1, signifying “ON”, as in the above statement, the execution plan’s WHERE clause conditions, including FIXED KEY RANGE, VARIBALE KEY RANGE and FILTER, are classified and displayed in detail.
-Therefore, if the WHERE clause is complicated, you can check which predicates will be executed by scanning the sorted indexes.
+Therefore, if the WHERE clause is complicated, the user can check which predicates will be executed by scanning the sorted indexes.
 However, this information may not be output if queries are changed to optimize them in some way.

 The following example shows the output when the given SQL statement is executed: